-- 2.1 A Horse is considered to have run out (20 penalties) if, having been presented at an element or obstacle on the course, it avoids it in such a way that the body of the Horse (head, neck, shoulders and pelvis (legs are not included) fail to pass between the extremities of the element or obstacle as originally flagged.
+- 2.1 A Horse is considered to have run out (20 penalties) if, having been presented at an element or obstacle on the course, it avoids it in sucha way that the head, neck and point of either shoulder fail to pass between the extremities of the element or obstacle as originally flagged or the hindquarters have not jumped the height of the solid part of the obstacle...
 Continuing on course without representing will incur elimination. - 2.2 An Athlete may receive clarification of jumping penalties from the Fence Judge, e.g. after a run-out